 The proposed framework is compared with several baseline traffic flow forecasting methods which are listed follows:

 K-Nearest Neighbour, KNN.
 As a basic nonparametric pattern recognition technique, K-nearest is a widely applied in classification and regression domain (Zhang et al., 2013).
-An enhanced K-NN algorithm, which uses weighted Euclidean distance in this paper (Habtemichael and Cetin, 2016).
+An enhanced K-Nearest Neighbor algorithm was adopted as a comparison method.
+Weighted Euclidean distance, which gives more weight to recent measurements, is used as a similarity measure for KNN (Habtemichael and Cetin, 2016).
 K is the most import parameter of KNN, which is defined by grid search scheme.

 Seasonal Auto-Regressive Integrated Moving Average, SARIMA.
 A seasonal ARIMA model is formed by including additional seasonal terms in the ARIMA models.
 The seasonal part of the model consists of terms that are similar to the non-seasonal components of the model, but involve backshifts of the seasonal period.
-Seasonal ARIMA(p, d, q)(P, D, Q)s model was employed in this paper and the Akaike Information Criterion (AIC) is used to determine the appropriate order of ARIMA.
+Seasonal ARIMA(p, d, q)(P, D, Q)s model was employed in this paper (Williams and Hoel, 2003) and the Akaike Information Criterion (AIC) is used to determine the appropriate order of ARIMA.
 All parameters are estimated through maximum likelihood method carried out by the statistical software R.

 Artificial Neural Network, ANN.
 ANNs are a typical neural network model that has undergone significant development in various research fields such as pattern recognition, classification, parameter estimation and prediction.
 In general, it is composed of three layers of neurons, namely, the input layer, hidden layer, and output layer.
 The purpose of prediction is to learn and map features of the input data through hidden layer neurons and to generate predictions from the network.
 In this study, ANN is optimized to contain three layers with 100 hidden neurons.
 We use ReLU as activation function.
 Besides, L2 regularization and early stopping is used and the batch size is set to 128.